Speak or Translate me - Click here to activate screen reader, translation and accessibility tools

 We will only ask for personal information that is appropriate to enable us to deliver our services.
 In some cases, you can refuse to provide your details if you deem a request to be inappropriate.
 However, you should note that this may impact our ability to provide some services to you.

-Lawful basis for processing personal data
+The Lawful basis for the processing

-Who your information may be shared with internally and externally
+Who your information will be shared with (if applicable)

 We may share information you have provided, and obtain information about you from other Waltham Forest Council departments such as Housing where held and only as appropriate.

 We may share your information with third parties such as employers to obtain pre-employment references training providers, apprenticeship providers and funding agencies; The Department for Work and Pensions (DWP), The Greater London Authority (GLA), The Local Government Pension Scheme (LGPS), The Teachers’ Pension Scheme (TPS), Occupational Health (OH) and auditors.
-Where you are auto-enrolled into the Local Government Pension Scheme, your details will also be held by Wandsworth Council.
-Wandsworth are our Pensions administrators.
-The council may share your data in the context of; a sale of some or all of its business/Transfer of Undertakings and Protection of Employment (TUPE).
-In these circumstances, the council may need to share your information with a regulatory body such as the Redundancy Payments Service (RPS).
-We may share your information with the Local Government Ombudsman in the event of complaints.

 The Council will not transfer your data outside the European Economic Area (EEA).

-How long we keep your information (retention period)
+How long we will keep your information

-Information provided to us to deliver HR services are kept for the duration of your employment and we will keep your data after the end of your employment for a minimum of 7 years or 25 years if you work within Children services after which time it will be securely destroyed.
+Information provided to us to deliver HR services are kept for the duration of your employment and we will keep your data after the end of your employment for a minimum of 7 years or 25 years if you work within Children Services after which time it will be securely destroyed.

 In some circumstances, we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
 Further details about retention periods for different aspects of your personal information can be found in the council’s retention policy.